-Historians have agreed that the strike marked a political watershed.
+Historians have agreed the strike marked a political watershed.
 Yet its causes divided contemporaries.
-In-house analyses by the Ministries of Labour and of Munitions considered two policy changes had precipitated it.
-One was replacing the ‘trade card’ scheme that had shielded skilled trade unionists from recruitment, but more important was extending from military to civilian production the practice of ‘dilution’: officially ‘the principle that no skilled man shall perform work which can be performed by a less skilled man, that no young or fit man shall perform work which can be done by a man older or less fit, and that no male shall perform work which can be performed by a female’.
-Yet the commissioners who subsequently investigated the unrest highlighted rising food prices and dwindling real incomes; while many ministers and advisers blamed pacifist and revolutionary agitation, centred on the engineering shop stewards.
+In-house analyses by the Labour and Munitions Ministries considered two policy changes had precipitated it.
+One was replacing the ‘trade card’ scheme that shielded skilled trade unionists from recruitment, but more important was extending from military to civilian production the practice of ‘dilution’: officially ‘the principle that no skilled man shall perform work which can be performed by a less skilled man, that no young or fit man shall perform work which can be done by a man older or less fit, and that no male shall perform work which can be performed by a female’.
+Yet the commissioners who investigated the unrest highlighted rising food prices and dwindling real incomes; while many ministers and officials blamed pacifist and revolutionary agitation, centred on the engineering shop stewards.
 Scholarly studies have reflected these disagreements.
-The most detailed published narrative remains the Ministry of Munitions official history.
-The fullest subsequent accounts, by Chris Wrigley and James Hinton, respectively employed primarily governmental and primarily trade-union sources.
-Both were written in the 1970s, and since then scholarly interest in labour history has diminished.
-This article seeks to reappraise and synthesize the various approaches, and locate them in a broader military and political context.
+The strike is mentioned – incisively if briefly – in the surveys by Arthur Marwick, Trevor Wilson, Gerard DeGroot, and Adrian Gregory.
+Marwick recognized the ‘extreme working-class discontent of 1917’, though also how quickly it subsided, as did DeGroot; Gregory also stressed the authorities’ success in surmounting the crisis.
+The most detailed published narrative, however, remains the Ministry of Munitions official history.
+The fullest subsequent accounts, by Chris Wrigley and James Hinton, employed primarily governmental and primarily trade-union sources.
+Both were written in the 1970s, since when scholarly attention has shifted; although other work has emphasized the First World War’s pivotal significance in relations between state and society in modern Britain..
+This article seeks to reappraise and synthesize the contrasting approaches, and locate them in a broader context.
 It will focus on the dispute’s origins, but consider also the light shed by its termination and its consequences.
-While agreeing that changes in government policy formed the proximate cause, it will argue that they could do so because of deeper social tensions.
-The strikers were predominantly skilled employees, resenting the erosion of their living standards and fearing that hard-won protections for their earnings and status stood in jeopardy.
-Their union officials were hobbled by wartime legislation, contributing to a leadership vacuum that the shop stewards helped to remedy, though only on a temporary and limited basis.
-Despite Lloyd George’s exasperation, he recognized that the authorities must attend to underlying grievances.
-This conjuncture lent the strike a peculiar character, distinct from stoppages in the other belligerents, which contributed both to its immediate failure and to its paradoxical long-term impact.
+While agreeing that changes in government policy formed the proximate cause, it will argue they could do so because of deeper social tensions.
+The strikers were predominantly skilled male employees, resisting the erosion of their living standards and fearing lest hard-won protections for their earnings and status stood in jeopardy.
+Their union officials were hobbled by wartime legislation, contributing to a leadership vacuum that shop stewards helped temporarily to remedy.
+Yet despite Lloyd George’s exasperation, he recognized that the authorities must attend to underlying grievances.
+This conjuncture lent the strike a peculiar character, distinct from stoppages in the other belligerents, which contributed both to its short-term failure and to its paradoxical long-term impact.